ummjevel/Generative-AI-for-beginners-dotnet/04-PracticalSamples/readme.md

 > 💡 **Pro Tip**: For more information on eShopLite with Semantic Search, look at the repository to learn more: https://aka.ms/netaieshoplitesemanticsearch

-### eShopLite with Realtime Analysis
+### eShopLite with realtime analysis

-In eShopLite with Realtime Analysis, we use the Realtime audio capabilities of GPT-4o to analyze the conversations between the customer and the chatbot, providing a more personalized and engaging experience.
+In eShopLite with real-time analysis, we use the real-time audio capabilities of GPT-4o to analyze the conversations between the customer and the chatbot, providing a more personalized and engaging experience.
 For example, if a customer asks for a product recommendation, the chatbot can analyze the customer's request in real-time and provide a more accurate and relevant response.

+> 🧑‍💻**Sample**: Check out the [eShopLite semantic search sample](https://aka.ms/netaieshopliterealtimechat)

 ![Image demonstrating the Realtime Analysis in eShopLite](./images/realtime-analysis-eshoplite.gif)

-To implement this feature, we need to implement new features to create the endpoints for the Realtime Analysis, it can be found on the `StoreRealtime\ConversationManager.cs` implementation for Realtime Analysis.
+To implement this feature, we need to implement new features to create the endpoints for the Realtime Analysis, it can be found on the `StoreRealtime\ConversationManager.cs` implementation for real-time analysis.

 ```csharp